D. J. Reyburn

 Daniel James Reyburn (born October 13, 1976) is an American Major League Baseball umpire.
 He wore uniform number 70 when he first came up to MLB, then changed to number 17 starting with the 2018 season, two years after the retirement of John Hirschbeck, who previously wore #17.

 Early life and education

-Reyburn played center field for the Hope College Flying Dutchmen and graduated in December 1999 with a bachelor's degree in Sociology.
+Reyburn played center field for the Hope College Flying Dutchmen.
+On campus he was involved with the Emersonian Fraternity.
+He graduated in December 1999 with a bachelor's degree in Sociology.
 In January 2000, he enrolled at the umpire school in Florida and graduated after five weeks of training.